 Nebraska has nine CAAs covering all counties, each providing unique and specific programs to meet the needs of communities in their service areas.
 Programs in such areas as employment, education, housing, health care, and civic engagement provide opportunities and resources to help communities grow.

-Nebraska’s CAAs are funded through multiple sources, most notably the Community Services Block Grant (CSBG.)
-Through this grant administered by the Department of Health and Human Services, agencies are able to provide opportunities and guidance to move people from poverty to economic stability.
+Nebraska’s CAAs are funded through multiple sources, and are primarily grant-funded.
+For example, through the Community Services Block Grant (CSBG) administered by the Department of Health and Human Services, agencies are able to provide opportunities and guidance to move people from poverty to economic stability.
 Core federal support, institutional framework, and our common mission come from CSBG.

 Agencies must meet requirements and follow core principles, management and accountability practices and national goals to guide them in our mission to alleviate poverty.
 Through community assessments, agencies can identify and prioritize the conditions and determinants of poverty on the local level as well as design services and strategies to meet community needs.
 You can view these assessments by visiting the Community Assessments page under What We Do.